denoland/docs/deploy/manual/acceptable-use-policy.md

-# Fair use policy
+# Acceptable use policy

-The public beta for the Deno Deploy service includes resources (CPU time, request counts) that are subject to this Fair Use policy.
-This document can give a rough estimate to what we consider as "Fair Use", and what we do not.
+The public beta for the Deno Deploy service includes resources (CPU time, request counts) that are subject to this Acceptable Use policy.
+This document can give a rough estimate to what we consider as "Acceptable Use", and what we do not.

-### Examples of Fair Use
+### Examples of Acceptable Use

 - ✅ Server-side rendered websites
 - ✅ Jamstack sites and apps